FlexMeasures/flexmeasures/documentation/tut/toy-example-from-scratch.rst

 .. note:: The ``flexmeasures add beliefs`` command has many options to make sure the read-in data is correctly interpreted (unit, timezone, delimiter, etc).
 But that is not the point of this tutorial.
 See ``flexmeasures add beliefs --help``.

 Now, we'll reschedule the battery while taking into account the solar production.
-This will have an effect on the available headroom for the battery.
+This will have an effect on the available headroom for the battery, given the ``capacity_in_mw`` limit discussed earlier.

 .. code-block:: bash